-The proposed Master Plan relies on Tompsitt Drive as a key point of access into the RJP (refer Figure 5-4).
+The proposed Master Plan relies on Tompsitt Drive as a key point of access into the RJP (refer Figure 5-7).
 In the absence of any secondary connections into the precinct, Tompsitt Drive would need to convey all vehicle movements generated by the RJP Master Plan.
 Noting that the CSTM indicates that Tompsitt Drive is near capacity in 2021, it is likely to have minimal spare capacity to cope with the additional load generated by the RJP in its current configuration and would be expected to operate at a poor level of service early in the development of the first stage of the RJP.
+Indeed strategic modelling indicates that demand on Tompsitt Drive will exceed its capacity in both directions in both 2031 peaks with the delivery of Stages 1 and 2 of the RJP.